MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 This article applies to Calling Plans, Operator Connect, and Teams Phone Mobile.
 For information about Direct Routing, see [Configure the telephone number and enable enterprise voice](direct-routing-enable-users.md#configure-the-phone-number-and-enable-enterprise-voice).

-## To see all telephone numbers in your organization
+## To see telephone numbers in your organization

-To see a list of all telephone numbers in your organization:
+To see the telephone numbers in your organization:

 1. Go to the **Microsoft Teams admin center**.